How To Dry Clean Your Clothes At Home Sustainably

 I’ve never known the right way to dry clean at home.
 As such, some of my attempts at at-home dry cleaning have been successful and others have not.
 Laundry roulette if you will.

-The “dry clean only” coat I’ve worn every winter for the last five years has been gently machine-washed time and time again.
-And it still looks fresh as a daisy!
+Some items I’ve been able to hand wash time and time again, and they still look fresh as a daisy.
 Other times, the odd item of dry-clean-only clothing has come to a sad end at the hands of my washing machine.
 RIP my lovely but synthetic pleated skirt circa 2006.
-Thankfully, Yumi’s illustrated guide really helps to take the guesswork out of dry cleaning at home.

 how to dry clean at home